LiteLDev/liteloaderbds-documentation/en/LLSEPluginDevelopment/DataAPI/PlayerData.md

 - Parameters:
   - xuid : `String`
-    The name of the player to query.
+    The xuid of the player to query.
 - Return value: Player's UUID.
 - Return value type: `String`
   - If the return value is `Null`, it means the query failed.